 In accordance with your instructions, McIntosh Perry Limited (MPL) carried out a Hazardous Materials Survey at the residence building located at 90 University Private in Ottawa, ON.
 The site is situated on the southwest side of University Private.
-The survey of the building was conducted on August 5th, 2020.
-The Reassessment Survey was conducted on June 13th, 2022.
+The original survey was conducted on August 5th, 2020.
+The reassessment was completed on September 12th, 2023.